CEO/Owner and Therapist

 Rim graduated from the University of Toronto with a Bachelor of Science in Physical Therapy.
 She built her experience in orthopaedics and in paediatrics.
-She completed post graduate courses in Manual Therapy – Levels 1 and 2 for Extremities and Cervical /Lumbar Spine, in therapeutic modalities, and therapeutic taping.
-Her expertise in orthopaedics compliments her work in paediatrics through deeper understanding of biomechanics and strength training.
+She completed post-graduate courses in Manual Therapy – Levels 1 and 2 for Extremities and Cervical /Lumbar Spine, in therapeutic modalities, and therapeutic taping.
+Her expertise in orthopaedics compliments her work in paediatrics through a deeper understanding of biomechanics and strength training.

 - managing childhood obesity

 - NDT management and treatment of children with cerebral palsy and other neurological conditions Beginners and intermediate level

 - Blomberg Rythmic Movement Training (Primitive Reflex Integration Training)

 - Paediatric Foot and ankle Training with Serial Casting Training (Beverly Cusick)

 - Sparking Change in The Treatment of Children with Diplegic Cerebral Palsy- Susan Hasting and Beverly Cusick

 - Functional Electrical Stimulation/ Task Specific Electrical Stimulation (Tases) Beginners and Advanced